Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 #################

 To further illustrate how ADTs can be used, we provide two more examples and describe them in detail.
-Both the functions described below can be found in the ``ListUtils`` part of the Scilla standard library_.
+Versions of both the functions described below can be found in the ``ListUtils`` part of the Scilla standard library_.

 Computing the Head of a List
 ******************************